Vision Direct

 image

 Even if Figma’s ecosystem offers a lot of plugins, the process is not entirely automated.
-For example in this case the plugin can ‘see’ where a specific colour style is used and it has the option to ‘swap’, but that doesn’t change chronologically (as in Atoms first, molecules, orgasims).
+For example in this case the plugin can ‘see’ where a specific colour style is used and it has the option to ‘swap’, but that doesn’t change chronologically (as in Atoms first, molecules, orgasms).

 image

-3. Mockup over a new color structure
+3. Mockup over a new colour structure

-5. Deleting color styles making sure again they were not wrongly assigned by scanning the visual design styles via remote styles (this takes so long and it’s really tedious)
+5. Deleting color styles making sure again they were not wrongly assigned by scanning the visual design styles via remote styles (this takes so long and it’s tedious)

 6. Remaining styles to match the new naming convention